👋 Hello there travel aficionado!

-“Travel smart” has two meanings.
+It has two meanings.

-It defines myself as a traveler, because I like efficiency in every little things I do and travel is no exception.
+First, it defines myself as a traveler, because I like efficiency in every little things I do and travel is no exception.
 I believe an extra pressure on my resources of time and money is beneficial.
 It allows me to make better choices while I am abroad and overall improve my travel experience.

 Nothing is more rewarding to me than trying to survive with a tight budget in an expensive destination like Stockholm, figure out the best value-for-money hacks possible in hotels or study the best itinerary possible to explore Croatia.
 Each new place I go is like a giant puzzle waiting to be solved.
 For me that’s the ultimate beauty of travel.

-Do you make money out of this?
+Do you make money out of Geeky Explorer?
+How?

 Yes.
 I earn money from Geeky Explorer through advertising, affiliate links and partnerships with travel products and services (these are always disclosed).

-All the content is FREE for you and you don’t pay extra for the services and products I recommend.
+That said, all content is FREE for you and you don’t pay extra for the services and products I recommend.
 I’ve forbidden all types of annoying pop-ups and you don’t even have to sign-up to any spammy newsletters to get “expert e-books”.
 Nope, just freely available content.

 More About Bruno

-Well, that’s it.
+Well, that’s it!
 You can check some of my work online on my Media&Press page.